New Jersey iGaming Revenue Reaches Record-Breaking $260M In October

 New Jersey has one of the most established and developed iGaming markets in the US, having regulated mobile casinos back in 2013.

-The New Jersey Division of Gaming Enforcement, as well as the state’s licensed online operators, have honed and improved their offerings while continuing to ensure responsible gambling.
+The New Jersey Division of Gaming Enforcement, along with the state’s licensed online operators, has refined and enhanced its offerings while continuing to prioritize responsible gambling.

 Even after 12 years, however, NJ still manages to surprise.